DongArnold/dorsu-itc101-BELDINEZA/README.md

 # dorsu-itc101-BELDINEZA
-Why Java is on of the go to language nowdays? public class Why{
+Why Java is on of the go to language nowdays?
-   public static void main(String[] args)}
-        System.out.println("Because JAVA is one of the easy programming language that beginner can study.");
-        System.out.println("Also, because java is Safe, Portable, and Maintanable."); System.out.println("It is fun to study for beginners, and it is understandable.");
-   }
-}

 Because JAVA is one of the easy programming language that beginner can study.
 Also, because java is Safe, Portable, and Maintanable.